THE AUP HOUSING DATABASE: OFFERINGS, REGULATIONS, AND USAGE

 SUPPORT DURING YOUR STAY

 During your stay, the Housing Office is available to help you communicate with your landlord.
-Should an issue arise, you should first contact your landlord for assistance, though it is always preferable to also notify the Housing Office so we are aware of the situation.
+Should an issue arise, you should first contact your landlord for assistance, though it is always preferable to also notify the Housing Office so that we are aware of the situation.
 Should you have difficulty reaching a resolution with your landlord, please let us know, and we will intervene more directly to mediate the situation.